Request a private consultation. Discover how you can Make Your Move™.

 Auditors face tight deadlines and fee pressures from clients, who are perceived to focus more on the cost rather than the quality of the valuation service.

 Valuation is a judgement intensive process.
-This can result in significantly different estimates for the same underlying financial instrument from two different specialists.
+Two valuers can arrive at significantly different estimates for the same underlying financial instrument.
+Who's right?

 How good is your promise to pay?
 A financial instrument is a piece of paper known as a monetary contract.
 It is made between two parties, can be traded and settled.
 The contract represents an asset to one party (the buyer) and a financial liability to the other party (the seller).
 Accordingly, you can find them listed on a balance sheet as either a financial asset, financial liability, or equity instrument.
 You may recognize them as cash, shares or bonds.

 In the aftermath of the 2008 global financial crisis, regulators grew increasingly concerned about consumer protection.
 Over time, the number of new financial instrument types grew in complexity ahead of investor sophistication.
 The Lehman Minibond crisis showed that many investors who bought such investments did not have a clear understanding of the product’s features.
 Part of the reason is that such products are quite complex and embed features that are difficult to understand.
 This suggests that if the inherent risk and the complexity of a product’s structure are not clearly understood by investors, they would not be able to make informed investment decisions.

 While not all financial instruments are hard to understand, the truth is it often takes years of specialized expertise and experience to value complex financial instruments.

 Let us first describe financial instruments by asset class before discussing how to value them.